Deep Space Climate Observatory: Spacecraft

 DSCOVR is built on the SMEX-Lite spacecraft bus and has a launch mass of approximately 570 kg.
 The main science instrument sets are the Sun-observing Plasma Magnetometer (PlasMag) and the Earth-observing NIST Advanced Radiometer (NISTAR) and Earth Polychromatic Imaging Camera (EPIC).
 DSCOVR has two deployable solar arrays, a propulsion module, boom, and antenna.

-The propulsion module had 145 kg of hydrazine propellant.
+The propulsion module had 145 kg of hydrazine propellant at launch.

 From its vantage point, DSCOVR monitors variable solar wind conditions, provides early warning of approaching coronal mass ejections and observes phenomena on Earth, including changes in ozone, aerosols, dust and volcanic ash, cloud height, vegetation cover and climate.
 At its Sun-Earth location it has a continuous view of the Sun and of the sunlit side of the Earth.
 After the spacecraft arrived on-site and entered its operational phase, NASA began releasing near-real-time images of Earth through the EPIC instrument's website.
 DSCOVR takes full-Earth pictures about every two hours and is able to process them faster than other Earth observation satellites.

-The spacecraft is in a looping halo orbit around the Sun-Earth Lagrange point L1 in a six-month period, with a spacecraft–Earth–Sun angle varying from 4° to 15°.
+The spacecraft is in a looping halo orbit around the Sun–Earth Lagrange point L1 in a six-month period, with a spacecraft–Earth–Sun angle varying from 4° to 15°.